 Check with the Old Faithful Inn as to what time Old Faithful is estimated to erupt.
 The interval between eruptions varies, but is on average 90 minutes.

-Emerald Pool is a hidden gem in Yellowstone National Park that’s often overlooked by visitors.
+Emerald Pool is a hidden gem in Yellowstone National Park that’s often overlooked.
 This pool was once blue with yellow thermophiles that caused its waters to appear green, resulting in its name.
-Like other pools in Black Sand Basin though, a drop in water temperatures has resulted in the pool being replaced as an orange, murky pool.
+Like other pools in Yellowstone National Park though, a drop in water temperatures has resulted in a change to its color.

-This small pool is located in the Black Sand Basin.
-Visitors can view Emerald Pool from a boardwalk that provides an up-close look at the pool.
+This small pool is located in the Black Sand Basin with a boardwalk that provides an up-close look at the pool.
 This pool may not be as large or as well-known as some of Yellowstone’s other geothermal features.
 However, it’s a beautiful and peaceful spot that’s worth visiting for those looking for a more tranquil experience in the park.

 Pro Tip: If you discover you have more time than anticipated for the Old Faithful eruption, head over to this area of Black Sand Basin to kill time.

-Excelsior Geyser Crater is one of the most awe-inspiring attractions in Yellowstone National Park.
-This massive crater measures 200 feet across and 300 feet deep.
+Excelsior Geyser Crater was one of my favorite geothermal features in Yellowstone National Park.
+Located in the Midway Geyser Basin, this massive crater measures 200 feet across and 300 feet deep.
 It also constantly releases up to 4,000 gallons of water per minute into the Firehole River.